Jumaruba/jtimesched/docs/05_assignment/05_assignment.md

 Assertions.assertEquals(null, nodeValue);
 ```

-The first checks the name of the tag, the second checks the value associated, which is this case is none.
+The first checks the name of the tag, the second checks the value associated, which in this case is none.

 **Inputs**:
   - `e`: The root of the following xml: `"<tag><tag1><tag2>another tag</tag2></tag1></tag>"`.
   - `name`: "tag1"

-**Outcome**: The tests passed successfully.
+**Outcome**: The test passed successfully.

-#### 49 - readXml
+#### 41 - readXml

 This test reads a `xml` file and verifies if all information contained in it was stored.
-For this, we have created a file to be read located at `docs/05_assignment/inputDir/projectTest`.
+For this, we have created a file to be read, located at `docs/05_assignment/inputDir/projectTest`.

 This file contains two projects.
 The first one was designed to be the simplest as possible: there is no title, quotas, color, it's not checked neither running and no notes.
 The second project, on the other hand, was designed to be as complete as possible.
-This approach allows to test all the possible cases of conditions inside the `readXml` function.
+This approach allows to test all the possible cases of conditions inside the `readXml` function. <!--TODO -->

 In total there're 19 assertions in this tests.
 All of them are `assertEquals` verifications.

 **Inputs**: The name of the document upon initializing the `ProjectSerializer` class: `"docs/05_assignment/inputDir/projectTest"`.

-**Outcome**: The tests passed successfully.
+**Outcome**: The test passed successfully.

-#### x - writeXml
+#### 42 - writeXml

-To test the `writeXml` method we decided to create 3 different tests to cover all the branches:
+To test the `writeXml` method, we decided to create 3 different tests to cover all the branches:
 - `zeroProjectsWriteXmlTest`: tests if the `writeXml` outputs the expected XML when there are no projects;
 - `colorRunningCheckedWriteXmlTest`: to test if the output is the expected when the project is running, checked and has a color;
 - `noColorIdleUncheckedWriteXmlTest`: to test if the output is the expected when there is a project that is unchecked and that has a `null` color.